serdeliverance/blog/_posts/2023-07-21-a-killer-interview.md

 ---
 ## Intro

 Some weeks ago, I remember being completely destroyed on an interview.
 This interview was a really challenging one for a very interesting position.
 I was not actively looking for a change, but I decided to give it a try.
 Most of its questions took me by surprise.
-However, I must confess that they were quite effective in the way of testing know how much you know about the basics.
+However, I must confess that they were quite effective in the way of testing how much you know about the basics.

 It was a great opportunity to evaluate myself and identify topics I really need to dive deeper.
 Here are the questions.